reezic/OEV-AutoLinker/README.md

 <br>

-If you have any questions about Ship of Harkinian, and how to get started, you can read more about the project at [the project's homepage](https://www.shipofharkinian.com/)<br>
+If you have any questions about Ship of Harkinian, and how to get started, you can read more on [the project's homepage](https://www.shipofharkinian.com/)<br>
 Official releases can be found at [SoH's GitHub](https://github.com/HarbourMasters/Shipwright)

 <br>